 In reality, the before, during, and after of the process is a bit more complicated.

-To post a job listing in the first place, you need to know the details of your project and which duties your back-end developer or back-end engineer will be responsible for.
+To post a job listing, you need to know the details of your project and which duties your back-end developer or back-end engineer will be responsible for.

 You also need to know where to find software developers and engineers in the wide range of job networks that exist.